nitkr/Email-Deliverability-Checker/README.md

 **License:** GPLv2 or later
 **License URI:** [https://www.gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html)

-A modular plugin to check email deliverability, integrate with Site Health, send test emails, and prepare for future features like email logging.
+A plugin to check email deliverability, integrate with Site Health, send test emails, and prepare for future features like email logging.

 ## Description

 This plugin helps diagnose email sending issues in WordPress by checking DNS records (SPF, DMARC) and email provider configurations (via WP Mail SMTP).
 It adds checks to Site Health, provides a beautiful admin page for status overview, and a page to send test emails.
-Designed to be modular for easy extension.

 ## Installation